MoeNassi/OSVScanner/README.md

     - python3 -m venv .venv
     - pip install requests openpyxl
     - source .venv/bin/activate
-    - copy packages.json to **packages** folder and name it exactly like this 'packages.json' for nodejs otherwise for python use this command:
+    - copy packages.json to /packages folder and name it exactly like this 'packages.json' for nodejs otherwise for python use this command:
         - pip freeze > packages.txt
     - python3 scanner.py npm